 Wind speeds were similarly analyzed to determine if there was any longer-term trend in the signal.
-For this variable the CFA data are limited to the 30-year period of 1993-2022.
+For this variable the CFA data are limited to the 31-year period of 1994-2024.
 Annual averages were obtained from the five-minute record.
-A linear regression and an analysis of variance were performed on the averaged data (Figure 10).
-The linear regression indicates that CFA winds has a slight negative trend of 0.09 mph per decade.
+A linear regression and an analysis of variance were performed on the averaged data (Figure 11).
+The linear regression indicates that CFA winds has a slight negative trend of 0.017 mph per year or (0.17 mph) per decade.
 However, this trend is not significantly different from zero at a 95% confidence level.

 Figure 6.
-Mean air temperature for INL Site using daily maximum (dot), daily average (square), or daily minimum (diamond) temperatures from 1950 through 2022.
+Mean air temperature for INL Site using daily maximum (dot), daily average (square), or daily minimum (diamond) temperatures from 1994 through 2024.
 Linear trend lines and the linear regression slopes are also shown.

 Figure 7.
-Winter season mean air temperature for CFA using daily maximum (dot), daily average (square), or daily minimum (diamond) temperatures from 1950 through 2022.
+Winter season mean air temperature for CFA using daily maximum (dot), daily average (square), or daily minimum (diamond) temperatures from 1994 through 2024.
 Linear trend lines and the regression slopes are also shown.
-The year on the plot represents the year the Winter season started.
+The year on the plot represents the year the winter season started.

 Figure 8.
-Summer season mean air temperature for CFA using daily maximum (dot), daily average (square), or daily minimum (diamond) temperatures from 1950 through 2022.
+Summer season mean air temperature for CFA using daily maximum (dot), daily average (square), or daily minimum (diamond) temperatures from 1994 through 2024.
 Linear trend lines and the regression slopes are also shown.

 Figure 9.
-Mean annual precipitation for CFA using daily precipitation totals averaged for each year of record at CFA from 1950 through 2022.
+Mean annual precipitation for CFA using daily precipitation totals averaged for each year of record at CFA from 1950 through 2024.
 The linear trend line and regression slope are also shown.